One day in 2015, I just woke up.

 April 1, 2018: I have a full time career job at a company that gives benefits.
 I am so grateful for this and want to keep learning.

-As we go into the future … I am grateful for my life’s experiences and want to help others who are starting their journey which is the reason to launch this website.
+As move forward into the future … I am grateful for my life’s experiences and want to help others who are starting their journey which is the reason to launch this website.